LAL-project/linear-arrangement-library/instructions/compiling-against-LAL.md

 Programs that use LAL have to be compiled with a compiler that supports `C++17` (e.g., GNU's `g++` 9.2.0).

 When compiling a `.cpp` into a `.o` file, you have two options:

 - configure your system's environment variables so that the compiler can find the header files,
 - or indicate in the compilation command the header directory (with `-I`).

 When compiling one or more `.o` into an executable file, again, you have two options:

-- configure your system's environment variables so that the compiler can find the binaries (`.so` in Linux and `.dll` in Windows),
+- configure your system's environment variables so that the compiler can find the library (`.so` in Linux, `.dll` in Windows, and `.dylib` in macOS),
-- or indicate in the compilation command the directory with the binaries (with `-L`).
+- or indicate in the compilation command the directory with the library (with `-L`).

 There are a few differences between compiling against LAL in Linux and in Windows.
 The following examples show the minimum requirements for compiling the libraries.

 ## Compiling in Linux

-Here it is assumed that the library GMP is installed in your system.
+Here it is assumed that the library `GMP` is installed in your system and that you are using `g++`.

 ### Debug builds